Hamnet Shakespeare: Hamlet

+Other plays

 Speculation over Hamnet's influence on Shakespeare's works is not limited to Hamlet.
 Richard Wheeler theorises that Hamnet's death influenced the writing of Twelfth Night, which centres on a girl who believes that her twin brother has died.
 In the end, she finds that her brother never died, and is alive and well.
 Wheeler also posits the idea that the women who disguise themselves as men in The Merchant of Venice, As You Like It, and Twelfth Night are a representation of William Shakespeare's seeing his son's hope in his daughters after Hamnet's death.
 Bill Bryson argues that Constance's speech from the third act of King John (written in the mid-1590s) was inspired by Hamnet's death.
 In the speech, she laments the loss of her son, Arthur.
 It is possible, though, that Hamnet was still alive when Constance's lament was written.
 Many other plays of Shakespeare's have theories surrounding Hamnet.
-These include questions as to whether a scene in Julius Caesar in which Caesar adopts Mark Antony as a replacement for his dead son is related to Hamnet's death, or whether Romeo and Juliet is a tragic reflection of the loss of a son, or if Alonso's guilt over his son's death in The Tempest is related.
-Sonnet 37 may have also been written in response to Hamnet's death.
-In it, Shakespeare says, "As a decrepit father takes delight / To see his active child do deeds of youth / So I, made lame by fortune's dearest spight / Take all my comfort of thy worth and truth."
-Still, if this is an allusion to Hamnet, it is a vague one.
+These include questions as to whether a scene in Julius Caesar in which Caesar treats Mark Antony as if he were his own son is related to Hamnet's death, or whether Romeo and Juliet is a tragic reflection of the loss of a son, or if Alonso's guilt over his son's death in The Tempest is related.
 The grief also echoes in one of the most painful passages Shakespeare ever wrote, in the end of King Lear where the ruined monarch recognises his daughter is dead: "No, no, no life! / Why should a dog, a horse, a rat, have life, / And thou no breath at all?
 Thou'lt come no more, / Never, never, never, never, never!"